 Mascot Trivia

 Search the internet and you are likely to find some obscure trivia questions.
-We like this one because it focuses on well-known schools, a bit of state history and what we think is common knowledge.
-Probably best suited for older kids but the littles would have fun guessing.
+We like this one because it focuses on well-known schools, a bit of state history, and what we think is common knowledge.
+It’s probably best suited for older kids but the littles would have fun guessing.

-Play Bingo while watching the games and spotting the things on your card or by having someone call out the items and putting marks on the card.
+Play Bingo while watching the games.
+Spot the things on your card or have someone call out the items and put marks on the card.

 Who invented basketball?
 How many rules did the first game have?
 When and where was the first game played?
 Which US College was the first to have a team?
 Do you know why certain numbers are banned from NCAA jerseys?
 There a so many fun facts to learn about one of America’s favorite pastimes.